Description

 Faience, with likely origins in Egypt, is a glazed non-clay ceramic material, with quartz as its main component.

-There is some surface pitting, normal for beads of such great age.
+Some surface pitting, normal for beads of such great age.

 Strand of 28 beads, temporary stringing on nylon.